 Search for anything on my site

-Compassion can be defined as opening our heart in response to suffering.
-This seems easy enough, but in order to open our heart we need to recognize and be aware of our suffering.
+To open our heart in response to our suffering, we first need to be mindful and aware of our suffering.

-One of the reasons we don’t is that we are wired to move away from our own pain and to distract ourselves from it.
+One of the reasons we are unaware of our pain and suffering is that we are wired to move away and distract ourselves from it.
 But offering ourselves kindness and compassion when we need it has great benefits, and ignoring it causes us to become sick and lead our lives unproductively, so it behooves us to learn this skill.

-When thinking about our own difficulties, every moment of peace where happiness and calm are absent can be considered a moment of suffering.
+When thinking about our own difficulties, every moment where happiness, peace, and calm are absent can be considered a moment of suffering.
 These are moments which require recognition, and later, kindness towards ourselves.
 Normally, we will brush over these experiences, and ignore them.
+Mindfulness and self compassion allow us to turn towards them, experience our emotions, and make wise choices about how to handle them.

 Because we are wired to escape suffering we are often distracting ourselves from our difficult experiences or denying them.